edgamat/edgamat.github.io/_posts/2025/05/2025-05-04-Abstracting-Infrastructure-Concerns.md

 excerpt_separator: <!--more-->
 ---

-Organizing and creating the architecture a .NET application can be largely a matter of preference.
+Organizing and creating the architecture for a .NET application can be largely a matter of preference.
 How many projects should you use?
 What code belongs in each project?
 Let's take a look at infrastructure concerns.